tkotobu1048/exForm/README.md

 # exForm
-it is a tool for create TLF(Thinreports layout) from ImageFile(PNG). extract lines( horizontal / vertical ).
+it is a tool for create Thinreports layout(TLF) from ImageFile(PNG). extract lines( horizontal / vertical ).

 ## support format: